-I’m hoping you didn’t have your heart set on any of the above, but, even so, there are still some good options left, like:
+I’m hoping you didn’t have your heart set on any of the above, but, even so, there are still some good options of exercises and activities that are safe for pregnant women, like:

 - Swimming keeps your body toned without adding weight and stress to your joints.
 It’s also not likely to cause overheating and there’s less chance of an ungraceful face-plant.

 - Walking is generally safe for everyone and is easy on your body and joints.
 It doesn’t require extra equipment and is easy to fit into a busy schedule.

 - Bicycling: A stationary bike is great because there’s a lower risk of falling.
 It supports your weight and, therefore, puts less strain on your body.
 As your abdomen grows (and your bum and thighs get smaller), it can put a lot less stress on your back.